nikestep/grunt-html-angular-validate/README.md

  * Support for AngularJS attributes and tags (both from AngularJS and custom created)
  * Support for templated/fragmented HTML files

 This plugin looks to solve these problems and provide the value that comes with having HTML validation in the build chain.
+Please note that this plugin works with the [w3cjs](https://github.com/thomasdavis/w3cjs) node plugin and will send files to be validated against the W3C online validator tool.

 ## Getting Started
 This plugin requires Grunt `~0.4.1`